Hardware-efficient entangled measurements for variational quantum algorithms: Introduction.

-Several methods have been proposed to reduce the total number of measurements required to efficiently measure observables, such as classical shadows \cite{Huang2020,Chen2021}, quantum tomography \cite{Aaronson2017_qt, Cotler2020, Bonet-Monroig2020}, or machine learning \cite{Melko2019,Torlai2020,2110.15339}, among others \cite{Vallury2020,Rubin2018,McClean2016,2004.06252}.
+Several methods have been proposed to reduce the total number of measurements required to efficiently measure observables, such as classical shadows \cite{Huang2020,Chen2021}, quantum tomography \cite{Aaronson2017_qt, Cotler2020, Bonet-Monroig2020, Rubin2018}, machine learning \cite{Melko2019,Torlai2020}, sampling methods \cite{McClean2016, 2004.06252}, hamiltonian moments \cite{ Vallury2020}, and adaptive protocols \cite{2110.15339}.
 Other proposals are grouping methods, which exploit the commutative relation between the Pauli strings to make groups that can be measured simultaneously, reducing the total number of required experiments.
-The most widely known approach is the grouping with tensor product basis (TPB) \cite{bravyi2017,kandala2017hardware,Hempel2018,Nam2020,yen2020measuring}, which use qubit-wise commutativity and require no entanglement.
+The most widely known approach is the grouping with tensor product basis (TPB) \cite{bravyi2017, kandala2017hardware, Hempel2018, Nam2020, yen2020measuring}, which uses qubit-wise commutativity and does not require entanglement.
 Another alternative is to use entangled measurements, which further reduces the number of measurements compared to TPB \cite{Verteletskyi2019, gokhale2019minimizing, Kondo2022computationally,Izmaylov2020}.
 However, this last approach assumes unlimited entanglement resources and is not suitable for NISQ devices.
 There is a midpoint between the two extreme alternatives of assuming limitless entanglement or none at all: using measurements whose entanglement requirements are within the limits of NISQ devices.
 There are several works in this line \cite{hamamura2020efficient,crawford2021efficient,zhao2020measurement,jena2019pauli}, nevertheless, none of these techniques takes into account the connectivity of the particular quantum processor where the algorithm is run.